FTP is the File Transfer Protocol. Rclone FTP support is provided using the github.com/jlaffaye/ftp package.

-See all directories in the home directory
+To see all directories in the home directory of

 rclone lsd remote: